Frequently Asked Questions: Submissions

 For the FLUX and Freak Me Out programs:

-Eligible films must relate to the respective curated theme of the submitted category – see submission category descriptions on Film Freeway.
+Eligible films must relate to the respective program’s theme (avant-garde or horror) – see submission category descriptions on Film Freeway.

 *For the Dendy Awards for Australian Short Films, a previous public screening is not a bar to entry – your film can have screened anywhere, in cinemas, online or other festivals.
 Cast & crew screenings, which are invitation only, and not open to the public are not considered public screenings.